DarrusBethea/AlexaBusinessAssistant/README.md

 The last one “titlepage.txt" was an html file that redirected the user when an item was edited, deleted, or added in a sheet.

-# The second folder jsonlib
+# The second folder "jsonlib"
 This folder contains a library that we used to turn are sheets into Json.
 The library was created by GitHub user ronaldsmartin and can be found here https://gist.github.com/ronaldsmartin/47f5239ab1834c47088e

-# The third folder mikesfunction
+# The third folder "mikesfunction"
 the first file "titlepage.txt" was an html file that redirected the user when an item was edited deleted or added in a sheet.

 The second file "webdevScript.txt" is used for the rest of the sheets to add edit and delete data.